How to Remove DSR Search

 Start with the Extensions page.
 Delete any suspicious extensions linked to DSR Search.

-Next, visit the Privacy and Security settings to delete the browser cache, cookies, and other temporary data which may hold records linked to the hijacker.
+Next, visit the Privacy and Security settings to delete the browser cache, cookies, and other temporary data that may hold records linked to the hijacker.

 Click the Delete browsing data button, go to the Advanced tab, and put ticks on everything.
 Leave only Passwords unchecked.
 Then choose a time frame long enough to include the entire period DSR Search was in the browser, and then delete the data.